hasiniraja/ChessClash/README.md

 - **Abstraction**: `Piece` defines an abstract base for all chess pieces.

 ---
+## 🎥 Video Recording
+Here's a video demo of our project

+---
 ## 📈 Future Improvements
 - Implement special moves (castling, en passant, pawn promotion)
 - Add check and checkmate detection